Table Of Contents_

 Price: $130 | Battery Life: Wired

-WHY IT’S A TOP PICK: Bose’s excellent sound quality, now sport-ready and sweatproof.
+WHY IT’S A TOP PICK: Bose’s excellent sound quality, is now sport-ready and sweatproof.

 The Bose name kind of speaks for itself.
 The brand means all-around quality in consumers’ eyes.
-We’re glad that Bose didn’t forget about those of us in search for the best headphones for working out.
+We’re glad that Bose didn’t forget about those of us in search of the best headphones for working out.
 The SoundSport in-ear headphones don’t carry the wireless technology like many of the options on our list, but they should still be a consideration.
+Remember you’re not limited to only this pair of headphones.
+Feel free to compare Bose SoundSport Free headphones to Bose Sport Earbuds for even more options.

 Price: $30 | Battery Life: 4.5 hours